-Demands on environmental resources of land, water and energy not already addressed.
+Demands on environmental resources of land, water and energy - Assess any other impacts on environmental resources of land, water and energy not already addressed.

 Determination: No significant impact.
 No other demands on environmental resources of land, water, and energy are anticipated.